vinithreddyvarala/tclworkshop_vsdsynth/README.md

 # tclworkshop_vsdsynth
-# TCL WORKSHOP
+# TCL WORKSHOP: From Introduction to Advanced Scripting Techniques in VLSI Design
 __*Author: Varala Vinith Reddy*__

 ## INTRODUCTION

 In the VLSI industry, TCL (Tool Command Language) is widely used for scripting and automation in electronic design automation (EDA) tasks.
 It is used for tasks such as automating design setup, simulation, synthesis, timing analysis, and verification.
-TCL is also used to define design constraints, integrate different EDA tools, write testbenches, perform chip testing, and customize and extend tool functionality.
+TCL is also used to define design constraints, integrate different EDA tools, write test benches, perform chip testing, and customize and extend tool functionality.
 Overall, TCL plays a critical role in streamlining the design flow and improving productivity in the VLSI industry.

 ## OVERVIEW OF THE PROJECT
 + Input file is .csv file that contains the following details namely Design name, paths for the library, netlist used, and output generated.